EMPLOYMENT OPPORTUNITIES AT THE STATE BAR OF NEVADA

 Assistant Bar Counsel

 The State Bar of Nevada is currently accepting applications for Assistant Bar Counsel.
 This is a full-time, exempt position with the Office of Bar Counsel.
-Responsibilities include:
+Responsibilities include but are not limited to:

-- Working closely with investigators on matters of alleged attorney misconduct, including: conducting research, interviewing witnesses, and analyzing documents and court filings:
+- Works closely with investigators on matters of alleged attorney misconduct, including conducting research, interviewing witnesses, and analyzing documents and court filings.

-- Prepare and present education and training on attorney ethics, discipline, and related programs to members of the State Bar, courts, state agencies, legal service organizations and law firms;
+- Prepares and presents ethics, discipline and related programs for continuing legal education, to the courts, state agencies, legal service organizations and law firms.

 - Excellent presentation, negotiation skills, research, writing, analytical, and oral advocacy skills required.

-Requirements: licensed Nevada attorney with minimum of five years’ litigation experience.
+Requirements – licensed Nevada attorney with minimum of seven years’ litigation experience.